Commercial Decision Engines

 Engine 03

-Whether to bid, at what price, and why — with win probability quantified, a price corridor set, and a negotiation strategy in place before the conversation starts.
+Whether to pursue, at what price, and why — with win probability quantified, a price corridor set, and a concession strategy in place before the conversation starts.

 Engine 04